There are thousands of snail species, but a few of them are widely known as the Garden Snail or the Roman Snail.

 Facts and Information about Snails, Habitat, Anatomy, Reproduction, Feeding and Predators

-The relation between humans and snails is complex and ranges from being cultivated to being pest
+The relationship between humans and snails is complex and ranges from being cultivated to being pest

 Snails’ ancestors are one of the earliest known types of animals in the world.
 There is fossil evidence of primitive gastropods dating back to the late Cambrian period; this means that they lived nearly 500 million years ago.